Guy Endore: Writer

 Endore's first novel was The Man From Limbo (1930), about an impoverished college graduate obsessed with acquiring wealth; it was influenced by Robert Louis Stevenson.

 His most famous work was The Werewolf of Paris (1933), a violent horror story set during the Franco-Prussian War and the Paris Commune and inspired by the work of Hanns Heinz Ewers, whom Endore had translated.
-The Werewolf of Paris is described by Stableford as "entitled to be considered the werewolf novel".
-Endore also wrote what Stableford describes "a few notable horror stories", including "The Day of the Dragon" (1934), in which a scientific experiment returns dragons to the contemporary world and "Lazarus Returns"(1935), an ironic tale involving the Biblical character.
+The Werewolf of Paris is described by Brian Stableford as "entitled to be considered the werewolf novel".
+Endore also wrote what Stableford describes "a few notable horror stories", including "The Day of the Dragon" (1934), in which a scientific experiment returns dragons to the contemporary world and "Lazarus Returns"(1935), about a man who becomes possessed by the dybbuk of his uncle.
+Another important Endore tale was "Men of Iron" (1940).

-After his work as a screenwriter Endore published several other Freudian-tinged mysteries (Methinks the Lady..., Detour at Night) and also returned to his love of French history for biographical novels on Voltaire (Voltaire!
+After his work as a screenwriter, Endore published several other Freudian-tinged mysteries (Methinks the Lady..., Detour at Night) and also returned to his love of French history for biographical novels on Voltaire (Voltaire!
 Voltaire!
 [1961]), the Marquis de Sade (Satan's Saint [1965]) and Rousseau.
 His only other popular literary success came with King of Paris: A Novel (1956), based on the life of Alexandre Dumas.
 It became a best-seller and was a Book-of-the-Month Club choice.